-Public Hearing #1 for the 2024 Annual Action Plan
+Public Hearing #1 for the 2025 Annual Action Plan

-Public Hearing #1 - 01/10/2024, 6:00 p.m. at The Clifton Chenier Center, Building C Auditorium, 220 W Willow Street, Lafayette, LA.
-Invitations were submitted to the LCG Council and Administration on 12/15/2023.
-A public notice was published in the 12/24/2023 edition of the Lafayette Daily Advertiser.
-The hearing discussed the annual planning process, the funding application process, the availability of federal entitlement funding and fund balance, Program Year 2022 accomplishments, and proposed goals for Program Year 2024.
+Public Hearing #1 - 01/14/2025, 10:00 a.m. and 6:00 p.m. at The Clifton Chenier Center, Building C Auditorium, 220 W Willow Street, Lafayette, LA.
+Invitations were submitted to the LCG Council and Administration on 12/09/2024.
+A public notice was published in the 12/29/2024 edition of the Lafayette Daily Advertiser.
+Email notifications were sent to interested parties on 11/22/2024 and 01/07/2025.
+The hearings discussed the annual planning process, the funding application process, the availability of federal entitlement funding and fund balance, Program Year 2023 accomplishments, and proposed goals for Program Year 2025.

-Public Hearing #2 for the 2024 Annual Action Plan
+Public Hearing #2 for the 2025 Annual Action Plan

-Public Hearing #2 - 04/10/2024, 6:00 p.m. at The Clifton Chenier Center, Building C Auditorium, 220 W Willow Street, Lafayette, LA.
-Invitations were submitted to the LCG Council and Administration on 03/14/2024.
-A public notice was published in the 03/24/2024 edition of the Lafayette Daily Advertiser.
-Email updates were sent to interested parties on 04/01/2024.
-At the hearing, LCG-CDP announced its recommendations to the LCG Council for federal entitlement funding, outlined the remainder of the Program Year 2024 planning schedule, and announced the goals and projects we decided to implement.
+Public Hearing #2 - 04/24/2025, 6:00 p.m. at The Clifton Chenier Center, Building C Auditorium, 220 W Willow Street, Lafayette, LA.
+Invitations were submitted to the LCG Council and Administration on 04/10/2025.
+A public notice was published in the 04/13/2025 edition of the Lafayette Daily Advertiser.
+Email updates were sent to interested parties on 04/21/2025.
+At the hearing, LCG-CDP announced its recommendations that will be presented to the LCG Council for federal entitlement funding, outlined the remainder of the Program Year 2025 planning schedule, and announced the goals and projects we decided to implement.

-Transportation and translators for disabled and/or non-English speaking persons were available for both public hearings by contacting LCG-CDP one week prior to each hearing.
+Transportation and translators for disabled and/or non-English speaking persons were available for all public hearings by contacting LCG-CDP one week prior to each hearing.

-Public Review of Draft LCG 2024 Annual Action Plan
+Public Review of Draft LCG 2025 Annual Action Plan

-The proposed 2024 Annual Action Plan was released for public review from 04/17/2024 to 05/17/2024 at the following locations:
+The proposed 2025 Annual Action Plan was released for public review from 04/28/2025 to 06/06/2025 at the following locations:

-- Lafayette Parish Public Libraries: - o Main Branch (301 W Congress Street, Lafayette, LA) - o Clifton Chenier Center Branch (202 W Willow Street, Building C, Lafayette, LA) - Lafayette City-Parish Hall (705 W University Avenue; Lafayette, LA): o LCG, Community Development and Planning Department (Second Floor) - o Lafayette City-Parish Council Office (First Floor) - Housing Authority of the City of Lafayette, LA (Administration Office 115 Kattie Drive, Lafayette, LA)
+- Lafayette Parish Public Libraries: o Main Branch (301 W Congress Street, Lafayette, LA) o Clifton Chenier Center Branch (202 W Willow Street, Building C, Lafayette, LA) - Lafayette City-Parish Hall (705 W University Avenue; Lafayette, LA): o LCG, Community Development and Planning Department (Second Floor) o Lafayette City-Parish Council Office (First Floor) - Housing Authority of the City of Lafayette, LA (Administration Office 115 Kattie Drive, Lafayette, LA)